dpsmartbusiness/11_duplicates/README.md

 ```

-The results of the programm:
+The results of the programm (for example, took random directory from my computer):

 ```python